Is Senioritis Real or Just an Excuse to Be Lazy? Maybe It's Both

 - Sloppy, out-of-character fashion choices

-In extreme cases, other symptoms of senioritis can include behavioral problems such as cheating, plagiarizing, or abusing drugs or alcohol.
-Some seniors also feel a general sense of anxiety, especially if they know that they should care about school but just can't.
+Other symptoms can include behavioral problems such as cheating, plagiarizing, or abusing alcohol or drugs.
+Some seniors also feel generally anxious, especially if they know that they should care about school but just can't.

-Junioritis is a similar kind of malady that supposedly affects college-bound students during their second-to-last year of high school, primarily in the second semester.
-However, unlike senioritis, junioritis usually manifests itself as heightened concern about school.
+Junioritis is a similar disorder that supposedly affects college-bound students during their second-to-last year of high school, primarily in the second semester.
+However, junioritis usually manifests itself as heightened concern about school.
 Juniors may have symptoms such as:

 - Mood swings